amirmohammad0000/EditorCode/README.md

 bugs: {

-    Termianl it is not very well;
+    Termianl Works But it is not very well;
-    Folder explorer it is not complete;
+    Folder explorer Works it is not complete;
 };